servisbot/node-red/README.md

 6. Run `npm run build`
 7. Manually publish to NPM with `npm publish` - Request creds from ops for this

+Note: You need xcode installed to be able to install/build/publish this module properly

 # CHANGE-LOG